matrix-org/matrix-spec/README.md

 spec to `/spec`.
 If you'd like to serve the spec off a path instead of a domain root (eg: `/unstable`), add `--baseURL "/unstable"` to the `hugo -d "spec"` command.

-For building the swagger definitions, create a python3 virtualenv and activate it.
-Then run `pip install -r ./scripts/requirements.txt` and finally `python ./scripts/dump-swagger.py` to generate it to `./scripts/swagger/api-docs.json`.
+For building the OpenAPI definitions, create a python3 virtualenv and activate it.
+Then run `pip install -r ./scripts/requirements.txt` and finally `python ./scripts/dump-openapi.py` to generate it to `./scripts/openapi/api-docs.json`.
 To make use of the generated file, there are a number of options:

-* You can open `./scripts/swagger-preview.html` in your browser, and then open the file by clicking on `Local JSON File`.
+* You can open `./scripts/openapi-preview.html` in your browser, and then open the file by clicking on `Local JSON File`.
-* You can run a local HTTP server by running `./scripts/swagger-http-server.py`, and then view the documentation by opening `./scripts/swagger-preview.html` in your browser.
+* You can run a local HTTP server by running `./scripts/openapi-http-server.py`, and then view the documentation by opening `./scripts/openapi-preview.html` in your browser.

 ## Issue tracking